-The excess of assets over the value of benefits (in respect of both past and future membership of current active and deferred members) of \$54.5 million means that it is not expected to be necessary to make any further Institution contributions.
+The excess of assets over the value of benefits (in respect of both past and future membership of current active and deferred members) of \$57.2 million means that it is not expected to be necessary for the Institutions to make any further contributions to the Fund.
+Note, however, this expectation is based on assumptions about future experience, and that future experience will differ from these assumptions.
+Nevertheless, I consider it very unlikely that Institution contributions will be required again in the future.